Google Translate Disclaimer

 Effective August 30, 2022, the eligibility criteria for remdesivir has been expanded to include an additional course of therapy for new and distinct COVID-19 infections in eligible patients.

-Additional risk factors for those who are not fully vaccinated may include:
+Additional risk factors for those who are not up-to-date on their vaccinations may include:

-People who are fully vaccinated but otherwise immunocompromised could also be eligible for COVID-19 treatment.
+People who are up-to-date on their vaccinations but otherwise immunocompromised could also be eligible for COVID-19 treatment.
 Immunocompromised conditions include, but are not limited to:

 If you think you are eligible for Remdesivir or Paxlovid™ or if you have further questions, please call Healthline 811 to speak with a nurse.